 - 2-3 Tbs. chopped roasted peanuts, optional but recommended

 Make the Beef Bowls

-- In a large skillet over medium heat, brown the ground beef, adding the red bell pepper to cook with the beef.
-Cook, crumbling the beef, until no pink remains and the meat is fully cooked throughout, 165 degrees F. Drain any fats that accumulate as the beef cooks.
+- In a large skillet over medium heat, brown the ground beef, adding the red bell pepper to cook along with the beef.
+Cook and crumble the beef, until no pink remains and the meat is fully cooked throughout, 165 degrees F; drain any fats that accumulate as the beef cooks.